 When developing a marketing campaign, you need to create a hook, a way to differentiate yourself from the competition.
 Your unique value proposition should be included in all marketing materials.

 Whatever your market is, you have to first analyze the main players, then ask yourself what you can do better.
-This could mean offering a discount to first-time customers, adding and extra service or implying higher quality through the use of extended warranties.
+This could mean offering a discount to first-time customers, adding an extra service, or implying higher quality through the use of extended warranties.

 5. You ignore your existing customer base.

 Customer loyalty is key to any sustainable business, so it’s important to keep your clients coming back.
 First of all, keep in touch with them constantly by asking for their contact info online or in person.
 Online, you can achieve this by setting up an email capture system on your website and preparing custom emails beforehand.
 Social media is also a vital way to keep in touch with your fans or customers.
 In a brick-and-mortar location, you can give out cards to returning clients.

 This method will lead to reviews and referrals, which are vital to any business, but you need to remember your hook.
-Offer discounts or special offers to loyal clients, keep them informed about promotions you are running or having rare products in stock.
-Focus on the long term advantages of your marketing efforts, rather than short term gains.
+Offer discounts or special offers to loyal clients, keep them informed about promotions you are running, or have rare products in stock.
+Focus on the long-term advantages of your marketing efforts, rather than short-term gains.

 As long as you avoid these marketing mistakes, your business will flourish at its own pace.
 Looking for more tips to kick off your small business development efforts?
-Here’s a place to start and another one if you want to research further.
+Here’s a place to start if you want to research further.
 Social media marketing is also important in your pursuit to drive your business to success.
 Check out these top 5 social media marketing trends for 2017.